MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Compute/v3.1.0/Get-AzureWebsiteLog.md

 ```

 ### -Message
-A string which will be used to filter the log message.
+Specifies a string which will be used to filter the log message.
 Only logs which contains this string will be retrieved.

 ```yaml